 We start the day with a generous “mountain breakfast” and pack our sledges with equipment and food for six days and five nights.
-Leaving the sparse birch forest behind us we aim for the high peaks in the east, the northwestern entrance to Sarek national park.
+Leaving the sparse birch forest behind us we aim for the high peaks in the east, where we enter Sarek on skis through the northwestern entrance.
 After about 15 km of steady but gently uphill we find a nice spot to call home and set camp for the night.
 We’ll have lunch on the way brought in thermoses and then cook a hearty dinner at camp in the evening.
 During the next five nights, you will sleep in pairs in roomy high-quality tents from Hilleberg.

 Distance on skis: about 15 km, elevation gain/loss: +300 m, estimated time out skiing: 7h